snerpton/textbox-multiple-character-limited/README.md

 3. Get a test or two running to demonstrate Node/Karma/Jasmine installed OK
 ----------------------------------

-My Jasmine tests are all contained in the 'test' directory, and I initiate the tests from a command prompt with a working directory at the root of my datatype (i.e. /App_Plugins/BwtTextboxMultipleCharacterLimited):
+My Jasmine tests are all contained in the `test` directory, and I initiate the tests from a command prompt with a working directory at the root of my datatype (i.e. `/App_Plugins/BwtTextboxMultipleCharacterLimited`):

 	> test\test.bat

-If I just run Test 1 and Test 2 by commenting Test 3 in unit_02.js I get the following output:
+If I just run Test 1 and Test 2 by commenting Test 3 in `unit_02.js` I get the following output:

 	> test\test.bat
 	WARN [config]: config.configure() is deprecated, please use config.set() instead